 - An optional step at this point is to use rubbing alcohol to dry the fish and kill bacteria.

-- A hair dryer makes the skin of the fish very dry and receptive to the ink.
+- The best travel hair dryers make the skin of the fish very dry and receptive to the ink.

 - After the fish is dry, remove the pins.
 The fins should stay in position.